Corey Knebel

 Corey Andrew Knebel (born November 26, 1991) is an American professional baseball pitcher who is a free agent.
-He has played in Major League Baseball (MLB) for the Detroit Tigers, Milwaukee Brewers, Los Angeles Dodgers and Philadelphia Phillies.
+He has previously played in Major League Baseball (MLB) for the Detroit Tigers, Milwaukee Brewers, Los Angeles Dodgers, and Philadelphia Phillies.

 Early life

 Knebel was born in Denton, Texas to parents Jeffrey and Melissa Knebel and grew up in Bastrop County, Texas.
-He attended Bastrop High School where he was a three-year letter winner and a former district MVP in baseball.
+He attended Bastrop High School, where he was a three-year letter winner and a former district MVP in baseball.
 He was also a member of the school's basketball team.
 He is a graduate of Georgetown High School, where he moved for his senior season.

 College career

 Knebel enrolled at the University of Texas in 2011, and played college baseball for the Texas Longhorns baseball team.
 He became the Longhorn's closer as a freshman and tied J. Brent Cox and Charlie Thames' school records for saves in a single season with 19.
 He was named the NCBWA Stopper of the Year and the Freshman of the Year by the NBCWA and Collegiate Baseball Magazine.
 Knebel earned First Team All-American and first-team All-Big 12 Conference honors.

 Knebel was again the Longhorn closer in 2012, finishing the year with nine saves and a 2.08 earned run average.
 Though unable to match the accolades of his freshman season, he again earned first-team All-Big 12 honors.

 Knebel was suspended from the Longhorns twice in 2013, once for violating team rules and once for providing a urine sample to help a teammate beat a drug test.